 - Graffiti is never acceptable.

 - Don’t build extra inukshuks, rock stacks or cairns unless they are necessary as trail markers.
+Building rock stacks can confuse hikers who might they are trail markers.
 (Did you know many insects and animals live under rocks?
 When you move them you destroy their homes.)

 Minimize Campfire Impacts